Nurses are trained in patient safety, where they can make a difference. That responsibility includes efforts to prevent falls in the hospital.

-From the first days in nursing school to working as a licensed professional, proactively and continuously working to prevent falls among patients is a fundamental part of the job.
+From the first days in nursing school to working as a licensed professional, proactively and continuously working to prevent falls among patients is a fundamental part of a nurse’s job.

 Why do we pay so much attention to the surveillance and prevention of falls?
 Falls in hospitals occur at an alarmingly high rate.